 The Dendi New Testament has been translated into their language.
-Still, the great majority have never had an opportunity to hear the Gospel.
-More evangelistic work and further prayer are needed to bring the Gospel into their lives.
+Still, the great majority have never had an opportunity to hear the gospel, and it’s hard to get Christ’s ambassadors into Niger.

 |People Name General||Dendi, Dandawa|